Focus on Impact Not Output

-B2B companies can demonstrate the ability to get to $5m or $10m in ARR by “hacking” their way to growth.
+Companies might get to $5m or $10m in ARR by “hacking” their way to growth.
 But as the company tries to scale they’re actually scaling shortcuts that fail.

 Leadership starts grasping for answers looking at marketing as the source of their troubles.

-They start looking for better ads, more content, new headlines, updated positioning, revamped landing pages, and constant A/B tests.
+Everyone starts looking for better ads, more content, new headlines, updated positioning, revamped landing pages, and constant A/B tests.